 Barbara and Lisa realised that the sheer volume of dogs and other animals that needed help required a bit more than this duo could provide on their own.
 Their passion for helping animals and mounting veterinary bills turned into The Sula Society which stands for 'Saving Unloved Lovable Animals'.
-The Sula Society evolved out of a need to raise donations and they teamed up with Dogs for Life to make their newfound dream of having a large shelter and compound possible.
+The Sula Society evolved out of a need to raise donations to make their newfound dream of having a large shelter and compound possible.

 On 26 October 2020 their vision became a reality when they moved into their new shelter compound.
 This huge walled compound features outbuildings, huge lawn space, an agility area and even a river running through for the dogs to swim!
 Their vision for the shelter is a welcoming space for their rescue dogs to decompress, rehabilitate, and be loved while they wait for their furrever families to find them.

 In February 2021 dog trainer extraordinaire, Roy, joined the Sula team.
 Roy introduced an agility program, pack walks and even going on bike rides.
 He also teaches the dogs basic training, recall and socialisation to give them the best start in their furrever homes.
 The Sula Society is a new breed of shelter where it's not enough to just create an environment for their rescues to survive - but also thrive!
 The shelter is always full of volunteers and friendly faces for the dogs to interact with and feel loved while they wait to be adopted.

 Our dogs aren't just adopted locally.
 We fly our rescues to various locations including Canada in the USA to provide our rescues with the best possible homes.

 The Sula Society is ever evolving to meet the needs of the community, including educational outreach and providing funds for low income families in Puerto Vallarta to keep the dogs they love while providing them with the veterinary care they need.
 This outreach is essential for shaping the future of dogs in Puerto Vallarta.